Saeedx303/-Disclaimer/README.md

 # 1 Error
 ` When I Switch On  Dark Color `

-` Title Privacy Policy`
+` Title  Disclaimer`

-` Not Showing  Good Its Background Color And  Title Privacy Policy Color Also Same`
+` Not Showing  Good Its Background Color And  Title  Disclaimer Color Also Same`

 # Website Link:
 https://movieshub3me.blogspot.com